Software Engineer II-III (UPDATED) (4406)

 Bachelor's degree in computer science, engineering, scientific or a related field is required.

 One year of related work experience is required.
+Candidates with progressively more experience will be considered for a higher level position ranking.

 Requires the use of PCs, workstations, and software packages.
 Must be familiar with standard software engineering concepts, practices and procedures through academic training or internship experience(s), or formal work experience.
 Requires strong interpersonal and communications skills.